-The Air Weapon and Licensing Act (Scotland) 2015
+The Air Weapons and Licensing (Scotland) Act 2015

 The new law is set out in Part 1 of the Air Weapons and Licensing (Scotland) Act 2015, which you can find here http://www.legislation.gov.uk/asp/2015/10/contents

-This website will set out some of the main points of the law, and answer many of the most frequently asked questions.
-We will add to the information and guidance in the coming months, and you will also be able to get help from Police Scotland once the new system is in place
+This website sets out some of the main points of the legislation and answers many of the most frequently asked questions.
+It also provides more detailed guidance to the police and to air weapon users.

 Why is the new law being introduced?